Cover image screenshot credit to YouTube.com/RT. 3-minute read.

 Sex trafficking is an unfortunate issue all over the world.
 It is often the result of poverty and lack of opportunity, where vulnerable people have little choice of employment to feed themselves or their families, thus making them targets for predatory traffickers.
 Sometimes young girls are tricked through the “boyfriend” method, where a girl is groomed to believe she is in a trusting relationship until she’s sold.

 Then there are similar tactics like this Romanian woman’s story.
 In the past few years, the European Union has experienced huge growth in the illegal sex trafficking trade.
 This is not something anyone wants to be known for, and so Europol, the European Union’s law enforcement agency, is fighting back.

 But just think of it.
 This woman’s nightmare came about simply by looking for a job.
-What is more 2019 than international employment?

 The link between sex trafficking and porn

 Maybe you aren’t in an activist’s role fighting sex trafficking at the front lines.
 Maybe you are more like Mehmood and can keep your eyes and ears open when it is most needed.
 Or maybe neither of those situations will ever be your story.
 That’s okay, there is still a way to join the fight.

 Raising awareness about sex trafficking and recognizing the links between the sex trade and online pornography are important messages to share, and the truth is pornography fuels the existing worldwide issue of sex trafficking.

 Sex trafficking shares a variety of symbiotic connections to pornography.
 Even in the production of mainstream porn, sex trafficking can still occur—and it happens more often than most people think.